 Scott Lynch is the New York Times & International bestselling author of the Gentlemen Bastards series.
 He has been nominated for the World Fantasy Award, the John W. Campbell Award, and is a winner of the Sydney J. Bounds Award from the British Fantasy Society.
 Lynch was born in 1978 in St. Paul, Minnesota.
 In addition to being a freelance writer for various role playing game companies he has done all the usual jobs writers put in their bios: dishwasher, waiter, web designer, marketing writer, office manager and short-order cook.
 His first novel, The Lies of Locke Lamora, was an international success and he now writes full-time.

-Navah Wolfe is an editor at Saga Press, Simon & Schuster’s science fiction and fantasy imprint, where she has edited critically–acclaimed novels such as Borderline by Mishell Baker, Persona by Genevieve Valentine, The Mountain of Kept Memory by Rachel Neumeier, and A Green and Ancient Light by Frederic S. Durbin.
-She is also the co–editor, along with Dominik Parisien, of The Starlit Wood, an anthology of cross–genre fairy tale retellings, released in October 2016 from Saga Press.
-She was previously an editor at Simon & Schuster Books for Young Readers, where she worked on many bestselling books, including some that have won awards such as the Printz Honor, the Pura Belpré Award, the Pen/Faulkner Award, the Stonewall Award, the Lambda Literary Award, and the Schneider Family Award.
-She has previously worked as a bookseller, a rock climbing wall manager, and a veterinary intern at a zoo.
+Navah Wolfe is a Hugo and Locus Award–nominated editor at Saga Press, where she has edited critically acclaimed novels such as Borderline by Mishell Baker, The Strange Case of the Alchemist’s Daughter by Theodora Goss, and Barbary Station by R.E.
+Stearns.
+She is also the coeditor, along with Dominik Parisien, of Robots vs. Fairies and The Starlit Wood: New Fairy Tales, which won the Shirley Jackson Award and was a finalist for the World Fantasy, British Fantasy, and Locus Awards, and contains a Hugo and Nebula Award–winning story.
+Her books have won the Tiptree Honor, and been finalists for the World Fantasy, Nebula and Stoker Awards.
+In 2017, Navah was selected as one of Publishers Weekly’s Rising Stars.
+Navah was previously an editor at Simon & Schuster Books for Young Readers, where she worked on many bestselling books including some that have won awards such as the Printz Honor, the Pura Belpré Award, the PEN/Faulkner Award, the Stonewall Book Award, the Lambda Literary Award, and the Schneider Family Book Award.
+In her past life, she has worked as a bookseller, a rock-climbing-wall manager, and a veterinary intern at a zoo.
 She lives in Connecticut with her husband, two tiny humans, and one editorial cat.
-She can be found on Twitter at @navahw.
+Find her on Twitter at @navahw

 Thao Le is a literary agent at the Dijkstra Agency since 2011.
 She is currenlty looking for Young Adult, Middle Grade, Adult Science Fiction and Fantasy, and select Historical/Fantasy Romance.